Every romantic, emotional moment from one heck of a royal wedding

 Other than Meghan's dress, and Harry's smile, the real star of the ceremony was the MUSIC.

-An array of gorgeous, traditional hymns and instrumental pieces by British composers was complemented by a truly majestic version of "Stand By Me" performed by the Kingdom Choir, a a Christian gospel group based in southeast England.
+An array of gorgeous, traditional hymns and instrumental pieces by British composers was complemented by a truly majestic version of "Stand By Me" performed by the Kingdom Choir, a Christian gospel group based in southeast England.
 (Oh, and the choir members carried on that blush-pink trend, singing in coordinated shades of rose gold, pink, and blue.)
 Will the addition of a gospel choir be a big talking point over the next few days?
 Definitely.
 Did they sound great?
 Also definitely.

-After Harry and Meghan said "I do," (or rather, "I will,") the crowd was treated to a performance by Sheku Kanneh-Mason, a 19-year-old cellist who won the BBC Young Musician of the Year Award in 2016 and, with his royal performance, instantly became social media's new favorite musician.
+After Harry and Meghan said "I do," (or rather, "I will,") the crowd was treated to a performance by Sheku Kanneh-Mason, a 19-year-old cellist who won the BBC Young Musician of the Year Award in 2016 and, with his royal appearance, instantly became social media's new favorite musician.

 The music continued even as the newly married Harry and Meghan emerged into the sunlight under an arch of white roses and peonies.
 They climbed into the royal carriage as the strains of "This Little Light of Mine" rung in the air.
-It was an emotional end to an emotional service, and a joyous beginning for a joyous new Royal couple.
+It was an emotional end to an emotional service, and a joyous beginning for a joyous new royal couple.